 - Choose specific courses and course sections that fit together without overlapping.
 (This step is shown by using yellow circles in the exaple Scheduling worksheets, linked below.)

 If you have multiple options, we recommend that you spread your courses out evenly throughout the week.

-- Look ahead at the number of students who have requested the sections you’re considering through Course Priorities; Dickinson keeps its class sizes small even for lectures.
-Only 40 students will be registered for any section of ECON 111.
+- Look ahead at the number of students that can be accomodated in the sections you’re considering through Course Priorities; Dickinson keeps its class sizes small even for lectures.

 Are you ready?
 On to Step 4: Course Request and Schedule Adjustment